 The external capsule is a layer of white matter between the claustrum and the striatum.
 Be careful not to confuse it with the extreme capsule we saw earlier as the external capsule contains cortical association fibers which are fibers which connect different parts in the same hemisphere.

-So, we finally reached the striatum and, particularly, the lentiform nucleus.
+So, we’re finally coming back to the corpus striatum again, let's take a look at this section here of the corpus striatum -- the lentiform nucleus!
+The lentiform nucleus is essentially the name given to the putamen and globus pallidus together, and you can see them both highlighted in green.
 Lentiform means “lens-like” so with a lot of imagination, we might be able to believe that the anatomist that discovered it might have been thinking about the shape of a crystal lens when they were naming it.
-And as you can see, the lentiform nucleus is only one part of the dorsal striatum, the other part being the caudate nucleus.
+The remaining structure that makes up the corpus striatum is the caudate nucleus, and you can see that now highlighted in blue on the screen.

 Okay, let’s talk about the nuclei that comprise the lentiform nucleus in a little bit more detail.
-So, we’ve highlighted the outermost portion of the lentiform nucleus which is known as the putamen, and the putamen is also one of the nuclei of the basal ganglia.
-As such, it plays a significant role in motor control particularly in motor preparation and regulating the amplitude of movement collaborating with many other regions of the basal ganglia for these functions.
+So, we’ve highlighted the outermost portion of the lentiform nucleus which is known as the putamen, and the putamen is also one of the nuclei of the corpus striatum.
+As such, it plays a significant role in motor control particularly in motor preparation and regulating the amplitude of movement collaborating with many other regions of the corpus striatum for these functions.

 So, let’s move a little bit medially now.
 The structure highlighted in this image is the internal capsule, and this is a very important structure of the central nervous system as it contains many ascending and descending pathways.
 And as you can see, the internal capsule encapsulates the medial side of the lentiform nucleus.
 The internal capsule has two limbs.
 The anterior limb contains descending fibers originating from the frontal cortex and heading downwards to the pons.
 These are known as frontopontine fibers.
 It also contains thalamocortical fibers – that is, fibers that originate in the thalamus and ascend towards the cortex.